- North Carolina

 Bear Carvings from Great Smoky Mountains National Park

 Great Smoky Mountains National Park, which lies along the North Carolina-Tennessee border, is home to roughly 1,500 black bears.
 The animals can often be spotted lumbering across hiking trails and resting in tree branches.
 If you’re lucky, you might catch sight of one – they are adorable, but keep your distance!
-Whether or not you spy one in the park, you can make sure you see one ever day afterward by picking up a hand-carved wooden bear statue at one of the regional gift shops.
+Whether or not you spy one in the park, you can make sure you see one every day afterward by picking up a hand-carved wooden bear statue at one of the regional gift shops.
 The carvings vary from lifelike to comical, large to small, so you can find a bear that best suits your home.

 Wood shavings from a bear carving in progress